-Here in Stream Peak, our Activated Alumina comes in two standard sizes, 2-5mm dia and 5-8mm dia, to suit different requirements.
-With its various properties, such as high water adsorption capacity, mechanical strength, and shallow attrition loss, it is designed to give a dew point of at least -40°C and, in some cases, a dew point of -70°C or better when under high pressure.
+The desiccant’s high water adsorption capacity, mechanical strength, and shallow attrition loss make it possible to achieve a dew point of at least -40°C, and sometimes even -70°C or better under high pressure.
 Contact us for bulk quantities, custom sizes, or special printing requirements.

-Activated Alumina can also be used to adsorb catalysts in polyethene production and hydrogen peroxide production.
-This desiccant also acts as a selective adsorbent to remove arsenic, fluoride, and sulfur from gas streams (Claus Catalyst process).
+Activated alumina can be used as a catalyst adsorbent in polyethene and hydrogen peroxide production.
+It is also a selective adsorbent to remove arsenic, fluoride, and sulfur from gas streams in the Claus Catalyst process.

-Activated Alumina is mainly used to remove fluoride from drinking water, efficiently reducing fluoride levels from 10.0 ppm (parts per million) to less than 1.0 ppm.
-The amount of fluoride removed from the filtered water depends on how long the water touches the alumina filter media.
-The amount of fluoride left in the filtered water decreases with increased Alumina.
-Lowering the temperature and the pH of the water enables effective filtering.
-With 5.5 being the ideal pH, it allows for up to a 95% removal rate.
+Activated alumina can efficiently reduce fluoride levels from 10.0 ppm (parts per million) to less than 1.0 ppm to remove fluoride from drinking water.
+The amount of fluoride removed from the filtered water depends on how long the water remains in contact with the alumina filter media.
+The amount of fluoride left in the filtered water decreases with increased alumina.
+Lowering the water’s temperature and pH level can improve filtering effectiveness.
+The ideal pH level for effective fluoride removal is 5.5, achieving up to a 95% removal rate.

-Activated Alumina can also be used in high vacuum applications.
-It works as a charge material in fore-line traps to prevent oil generated by rotary vane pumps from backstreaming into the system.
-The Activated Alumina can also be regenerated at high temperatures when exposed to moisture over a long period.
-To restore the adsorbent to its total adsorptive capacity, heat the adsorbent to 150°C – 180°C. The higher the regeneration temperature, the longer the operating cycle and the lower the exit dew point of the gas.
-It should also not be exposed to a temperature above 350°C for better performance over a long period for the adsorbent.
+In fore-line traps, the desiccant acts as a charge material that prevents oil generated by rotary vane pumps from backstreaming into the system.
+Additionally, activated alumina can be regenerated by exposing it to moisture over a long period at high temperatures.
+To restore the adsorbent to its full adsorptive capacity, heat it to 150°C – 180°C. The higher the regeneration temperature, the longer the operating cycle and the lower the exit dew point of the gas.
+It’s essential to keep the adsorbent from being exposed to temperatures above 350°C to maintain its performance over an extended period.

 Activated Alumina Product Brochure: Download